ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 All the information that we used for the Wave file format, we found on this webiste: [WAVE PCM soundfile format](http://soundfile.sapp.org/doc/WaveFormat/).

-The WAVE file format is a subset of Microsoft's RIFF specification for the storage of multimedia files.
+The WAVE format is a part of Microsoft’s RIFF(Resource Interchange File Format) standard for multimedia file storage.

 A RIFF file starts out with a file header followed by a sequence of data chunks.
 A WAVE file is often just a RIFF file with a single "WAVE" chunk which consists of two sub-chunks: a "fmt "chunk describes the sound data's format and a "data" chunk containing the actual sample data that we want to read.